École européenne d'ingénieurs en génie des matériaux

-The École européenne d'ingénieurs en génie des matériaux (EEIGM) is a French engineering College created in 1991.
+The École Européenne d'Ingénieurs en Génie des Matériaux ([ekɔl øʁɔpeɛn dɛ̃ʒenjœʁ ɑ̃ ʒeni de mateʁjo], EEIGM) is a French engineering College created in 1991.

-The EEIGM trains 90 engineers in materials engineering every year.
-To do this, all students study the main families of materials, which are metals and alloys, polymers, ceramics and composites.
+The EEIGM trains 90 materials engineers every year.
+All students study the main groups of materials, which are metals and alloys, polymers, ceramics and composites.

 Located in Nancy, the EEIGM is a public higher education institution.
 The school is a member of the University of Lorraine and the National Polytechnic Institute of Lorraine.
+It also is a member of a consortium of European universities in which students get to travel through Erasmus programs.

+Training

+The EEIGM training lasts 5 years.
+To be admitted, one needs to pass the Geipi Polytech examination, after having done a scientific baccalaureate.
+The engineering curriculum can be attended to in two ways: